Materials that are not available in the Mount Aloysius College Library collection can easily be requested from another library.

 NOTE: Mount Aloysius College Library does not borrow or purchase dissertations for library patrons.
 Please use Dissertation Express in order to purchase a copy of a dissertation.

 Video Editing Workstation – This machine fast, has great graphics and is equipped with Adobe products to help you complete your video project.
-Use this link to reserve.
-Some times will have assistance if needed which you can request on arrival.
+The library staff can provide you with editing assistance which you can request upon arrival.

 There are three study rooms on the first floor of the Library.
 These rooms are ideal for students who need to study together or who are working on a class project.
 Study rooms are available on a first-come, first-served basis with faculty receiving first priority.
 Students cannot reserve these rooms in advance.
 No sign in of the room is required.

 Reserves are items (books, articles, videos, etc.) that Mount Aloysius students need for class assignments.
 Professors have asked that these materials be removed from the general circulating collection and be placed on reserve in a special area behind the circulation desk.
 Reserve materials are assigned special loan periods.
 They are: two hour library-use-only, overnight reserve, three-day reserve, one-week reserve and thirty-day reserve.
 A Mount Aloysius College student ID is required to check out reserves.

 Students may borrow laptop computers that have been purchased with funds made available thorough the Perkins Grant Program.
 The loan period is seven days or for two hours at a time.
 Please see the laptop policy for further details.

 This equipment is available at the Circulation Desk.

 The Library’s collection of VHS tapes is located in the Information Technology Center (ITC).
 DVDs and CDs are kept at the Circulation Desk.
 These materials may be signed out by faculty for a period of one week and may be renewed.
 Student borrowing is limited to forty-eight hours with no renewals.